 - How much liquor costs

 Liquor laws directly affecting restaurants, pubs, and taverns also vary.
 A few laws you may find throughout the United States include:

 - No discounts on liquor like happy hour or two-for-one specials

 - Limit of one drink per customer at a time

 - Unfinished bottles of wine may not be taken home

 - Insurance companies' refusal to cover claims related to alcohol against venues not in possession of a valid liquor license

 Types of Licenses

-Many different types of liquor licenses exist across the hospitality industry.
+There are many different types of liquor licenses across the hospitality industry.
 Some allow only beer and wine, while others allow all hard liquor.
 Here are the most common types of licenses for new restaurants:

 - Beer and Wine Liquor License: No hard liquor or spirits